Justin0526/Tikam_Team_BED_SPM_Assignment/README.md

 **User Story:**
 _As a user planning my day, I want to see weather updates and outfit suggestions, so that I can dress appropriately and avoid health risks._

-- Live weather data with UV and air quality
+- Live weather data (e.g. temperature, humidity, UV Index)
-- Outfit suggestions tagged by weather type
+- Outfit suggestions with weather conditions
-- Hourly and 7-day forecast
+- Hourly and 3-day forecast
-- Bookmark favourite outfits
-- Optional “Read aloud” feature
+- Favourite an outfit for reference in the future

 ---